 Indy succeeds and makes all the arrangements in town ahead of time to expedite getting to the dungeon.

 Indy has to pay up as he leaves town.
 Since he has a Home at this town, he does not have to pay accommodations.
 He has a total Lifestyle cost of 5 from the actions he has taken.

 He has Resources 3.
-He could use Traits or spend Rewards to get more dice, but Indy wants to keep all of those for the Adventure Phase.
-Instead, he uses five dice of loot from three Bags of Gold to insulate himself from Resources tax (see Protection from Tax, page 135).
-Each die of loot insulates Indy from one margin of failure, and each margin for failure would reduce his Resources rating by one (see Taxing Resources, page 134).
+Note: you cannot spend Fate and Persona Rewards on Resources or Circles tests to get more dice.
+So, instead, he uses five dice of loot from three Bags of Gold to insulate himself from Resources tax (see Taxing Resources and Protection from Tax, Dungeoneer's Handbook, page 60).
+Each die of loot insulates Indy from one margin of failure, and each margin for failure would reduce his Resources rating by one.

 Indy rolls 8 dice for a Resources Ob 5 test.
 He gets 4 successes and 4 scoundrels on his roll.
 He has a margin of failure of 1.
 Indy decides to accept the failure.

-Indy updates his sheet with a draught of water (not wine) in the Skin slot (see Free Refills, page 94).
+Indy updates his sheet with a draught of water (not wine) in the Skin slot (see Free Refills, Scholar's Guide, page 118).

-Because Indy failed to pass his Resources test, he does not get that precious Fresh condition.
-Characters do not start Fresh if they fail to pay up regardless of the Condition, Twist, or Resource tax from failure.
+Because Indy failed to pass his Resources test, he does not regain any Nature.
+Characters do not start Fresh or regain Nature if they fail to pay up regardless of the Condition, Twist, or Resource tax from failure.

 Leaving Town Table